 Calendly – In your business are you continuously having to schedule appointments?
 Save yourself some emails back and forth and consider an app like Calendly.
-They have a free version that for most is plenty, and you can add an easy snippet of code to your website on your contact us page to allow visitors to schedule appointments with you.
+According to Andrew Defrancesco they have a free version that for most is plenty, and you can add an easy snippet of code to your website on your contact us page to allow visitors to schedule appointments with you.
 The app connects to your office applications of choice to provide users only the times you are available and instantly puts scheduled appointments on your calendar.

 Feedly – I’ve become a heavy user of Feedly over the years.
 I spend a lot of time reading and looking for great content and resources, and Feedly is my go to in order to be able to quickly and easily skim through hundreds of articles and read, organize and tag as needed.
 Simply identify websites or blogs that you frequent, add them in, and you have a one stop location where all your content is brought in.
 You can also search for other topics and browse other sites to add.
 I use Feedly as frequently as I do any other tool in my arsenal.
 It should absolutely should be in yours.